PloneGov-IT/monet.calendar.extensions/README.txt

 Introduction
 ============

-This is an extension part of the `monet.calendar.star`__ suite.
+This is an extension part of the `Monet Calendar`__ suite.
 For a complete overview of the project, see the suite page.

 __ http://plone.org/products/monet.calendar.star